 Bible studies invite our community to share their faith in small-groups, growing closer to each other and Christ through Holy Scripture

-“When I signed up for a FOCUS Bible Study my freshman year, I was anxious and unsure of what to expect.
-I wasn’t used to sharing my faith with others and had never been in a formal bible study group before, but getting involved with FOCUS ended up being one of the best decisions I’ve made during my college career.
-Through it, I’ve met through my weekly bible study have become some of my best friends.
+“When I signed up for a Bible Study my freshman year, I was anxious and unsure of what to expect.
+I wasn’t used to sharing my faith with others and had never been in a formal Bible study group before, but getting involved ended up being one of the best decisions I’ve made during my college career.
+The friends I’ve met through my weekly Bible study have become some of my best friends.
 We laugh with each other (sometimes at each other), make lasting memories, and encourage each other as we study scripture.
-Taking on the challenges of college can be hard sometimes, which is why I am so grateful to have found a support network at Newman and the opportunity to constantly strengthen my faith. “ -Abby Schilly, Alumna
+Taking on the challenges of college can be hard sometimes, which is why I am so grateful to have found a support network at Newman and the opportunity to constantly strengthen my faith.” – Abby Schilly, Alumna

-If you have any questions about FOCUS or ways to get involved you may contact the coordinator, [email protected]
+If you have any questions about Bible Studies or ways to get involved, you may contact the coordinator at [email protected].